Setono/SyliusCMSPlugin/docs/concepts/blocks.md

 Woohooo!
 If you read the [templates](templates.md) page you know the power of Twig.
 Instead of just outputting the HTML generated, we generate Twig and when blocks are rendered, they are rendered in the Twig engine.
 This means you can for example output/use global Twig variables directly in your blocks.
-I.e. `{{ sylius.channel.code }}` would output the `code` value for the current channel.
+I.e. `{{ sylius.channel.code }}` would output the `code` for the current channel.